LemonnierThomas/holbertonschool-shell/permissions/README.md

 7-everybody : adds execute permissions to fileowner, group and other user.

 8-james_bond : give all permission to other users and no permission to file owner and group.

+9-John Doe : set mode for file "hello" to -rwxr-x-wx